About the Product

 "common" editors as Ultra-Edit and Nodepad++ support basic VHDL editing.
 Last (and in most cases also least), the big FPGA vendors themselves offer

 IDEs with VHDL, Verilog and SystemVerilog coding support.
-As you might have found out the hard way, most of those editors can barely keep up with any general-purpose text editor.
+As you might have found out the hard way, most of those built-in editors can barely

 Some products are buggy, unfinished, lack important features, are not maintained any more, or are simply ... garbage.